CesiumGS/3d-tiles/README.md

 ## Overview

-Bringing techniques from graphics research, the movie industry, and the game industry to 3D geospatial, 3D Tiles define a spatial data structure and a set of tile formats designed for 3D and optimized for streaming and rendering.
+3D Tiles define a spatial data structure and a set of tile formats designed for 3D and optimized for streaming and rendering  BIM/CAD, Phogrammetry, Point Clouds

 ## Specification